 Roqueblanche is a french village nested in the Provence.
 Fields of lavender, vineyards and Mediterranean sun are there for your enjoyment.
 Come take pictures, visit the village and enjoy its places, café , and old trees.
 The countryside offers you amazing promenades along the paths.

 Welcome to "Le Jardin des Tuileriess" a realistic French garden located on the "Made in Paris" region.
 It is inspired by an authentic French garden you can find in Paris.
 Enjoy the lush greenery and the romantic atmosphere with a beautiful view of the Eiffel Tower.
 Don't forget to capture your memories with snapshots and add them to the Made in paris Flickr group: flickr.com/groups/made-in-paris

 Visit this small European village and surrounding countryside.
 This rural land of mills, hills, canals, and cottages has shops as well as homes and apartments available for rent.
 There are several venues for dancing, while free bicycles and horses are also available.
 More info at villedecoeur.com.

 Sainte Rose Sur Mer is inspired by the Mediterranean French villages by the sea.
 Listen to live DJs throughout the year at the Bardeco le Club and explore the springtime mood at this photogenic destination.
 Add your images to their Flickr group: flickr.com/groups/14840236@N22

-Enjoy the timeless, romantic, and photogenic beauty of a sunkissed grain of paradise.
-France Pittoresque is a beach bathed in warm light with small islets around.
-Perfect for chilling out, meditation, romance, or love.
+Enjoy the romantic and photogenic beauty of a cozy and calm grain of paradise.
+Island France Pittoresque is an archipelago bathed in warm light with sunkissed beaches and small islets.
+Perfect for relaxation, meditation, romance, or love.
 You can read extracts of books about the history of France to travel through time.